 A student may file a complaint against a faculty or staff member for violating the student’s rights as delineated in the Student Code.
 The student should seek to resolve the complaint with the involved faculty / staff member if possible.

 If a complaint involves a non-academic staff member and resolution is not possible, the student may seek redress with the Dean of Students.
-If resolution between the student and the Dean of Students is not possible, the student may seek further redress with the Vice President of Student Services.
-If the staff member is dissatisfied with any decision, s/he may appeal to the appropriate Vice President or employ the Grievance Procedure, Policy 4-28.
+If resolution between the student and the Dean of Students is not possible, the student may seek further redress with the Vice President of Student Affairs.
+If the staff member is dissatisfied with any decision, s/he may appeal to the appropriate Vice President or employ the Grievance Procedure, Policy 151.